hoosierEE/psych-button/README.md

 ============
 USB response boxes with real-time accuracy.

 In many psychological experiments, researchers want to record subject responses to audio/video stimuli.
 In many cases precise and accurate timing is required, and the operating system's time functions are inadequate.
-This repo showcases how to make a USB device capable of accurate timing.
+The code in this repository showcases how to make a USB device capable of accurate timing.

-This device has a single USB cable but enumerates as *two* separate USB devices: a USB Keyboard and a USB Serial interface.
-The keyboard is, for all intents and purposes, identical to a standard USB keyboard with the exception that instead of 108 or more keys, it only has 4.
+The device has a single USB cable but shows up as *two* separate USB devices: a **USB Keyboard** and a **USB Serial** interface.
+The keyboard is essentially the same as a standard USB keyboard with the exception that instead of 108 or more keys, it only has 4.
 The Serial interface is where things start to get interesting.
 This interface provides button press data but *also* precise timing data.

-Capturing this device's timing output lets you calculate both the round-trip delay and the offset for the device+PC combo.
+Recording data from the serial interface lets you calculate both the round-trip delay and the offset for the device+PC combo.

 Usage (Keyboard)
 ----------------